 Your compassion in action and support of Global Animal Foundation can help save the lives of thousands of animals in crisis.

-The HSUS Animal Rescue Team is making great strides in Texas, helping animals in need.
-The team deployed to Houston before Harvey hit to move local shelter animals out of harm’s way and make room for incoming displaced pets.
+One of the many animal rescue groups providing aid and assistance in Texas, the HSUS Animal Rescue Team deployed to Houston before Harvey hit to move local shelter animals out of harm’s way and make room for incoming displaced pets.

 Now, the Humane Society is coordinating with local officials on animal rescue and transport, answering calls 24-7 from those desperate to save their pets who were left behind in heavily flooded areas.